vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/02_auto_scaling.md

 ### ❌ **Incorrect Options**

-🔴 The following options are both incorrect.
-Although these are valid solutions, it is still better to configure a Scheduled scaling policy as you already know the exact peak hours of your application.
+<span style="color:red"><strong>🔴 The following options are both incorrect.</strong></span> Although these are valid solutions, it is still better to configure a Scheduled scaling policy as you already know the exact peak hours of your application.
 By the time either the CPU or Memory hits a peak, the application already has performance issues, so you need to ensure the scaling is done beforehand using a Scheduled scaling policy:

-* Configure a Dynamic scaling policy for the Auto Scaling group to launch new instances based on the CPU utilization
+* <span style="color:red"><strong>Configure a Dynamic scaling policy for the Auto Scaling group to launch new instances based on the CPU utilization</strong></span>
-* Configure a Dynamic scaling policy for the Auto Scaling group to launch new instances based on the Memory utilization
+* <span style="color:red"><strong>Configure a Dynamic scaling policy for the Auto Scaling group to launch new instances based on the Memory utilization</strong></span>

-🔴 The option that says: Configure a Predictive scaling policy for the Auto Scaling group to automatically adjust the number of Amazon EC2 instances is incorrect.
-Although this type of scaling policy can be used in this scenario, it is not the most operationally efficient option.
+<span style="color:red"><strong>🔴 The option that says: Configure a Predictive scaling policy for the Auto Scaling group to automatically adjust the number of Amazon EC2 instances is incorrect.</strong></span> Although this type of scaling policy can be used in this scenario, it is not the most operationally efficient option.
 Take note that the scenario mentioned that the Auto Scaling group consists of Amazon EC2 instances with different instance types and sizes.
 Predictive scaling assumes that your Auto Scaling group is homogenous, which means that all EC2 instances are of equal capacity.
 The forecasted capacity can be inaccurate if you are using a variety of EC2 instance sizes and types on your Auto Scaling group.

 </details>